In this section:

 To perform Live Editing during a debugging session

-- When editing the code and monitoring how the changes are rendered in the browser, it is helpful to have the areas affected by the changes highlighted.
-To enable highlighting affected areas, open the PhpStorm settings dialog box, click Live Edit, and then select the Highlight current element in browser check box on the Live Edit page that opens.
+When editing the code and monitoring how the changes are rendered in the browser, it is helpful to have the areas affected by the changes highlighted.
+To enable highlighting for the affected areas, open the page of PhpStorm settings (Ctrl+Alt+S), and then select Highlight current element in browser.

 - Edit the HTML file that implements the page opened in the browser and view the changes immediately rendered.

 PhpStorm supports an operation that is somehow opposite to live editing.
 During a debugging session, the Elements tab of the Debug tool window shows the HTML source code that implements the actual browser page and its HTML DOM structure.
 Moreover, any changes made to the page through the browser are immediately reflected in the Elements tab.
 For more details, see Viewing Actual HTML DOM.